intuition-dev/INTUITION2/src/README.md

 This emits a Pug file that you should include in your Pug's layout head section.
 In turn, the included file calls a toolBelt.js from a CDN.

-## Next steps

-First, please give us a star at: https://github.com/MetaBake/mbake

-Now that you know mbake foundation, here are some choices for next things to learn in the advanced docs, pick and chose:

-- CMS: an admin panel that you can host to can use as is; or as a base to build commercial grade CMS or eCommerce site, including browser plugin.
-- MetaCake: plugin components, makes it easy for designers to write real web-apps.
-Developed with RIOTjs, easier than Reactjs (commercial license optional)
-- AMP
-- SPA router: with page transition effects and state machine (needed for cross-platform development)
-- Cross platform development with real single code base development: single code base for Web, AMP, Electron and PhoneGap/Crodova
-- VS code from the Cloud: multiple developers using a browser against same VS Code host in the cloud

 **Other examples include:**

 - Using markdown CSS effect: allows non-programmers to write interactive stories